ekanshsareen/ekanshsareen.github.io/_teaching/eegss.md

 ---
-title: "Instructor, Summer School on EEG Analysis and Allied Technologies"
+title: "Instructor, Summer School on EEG Analysis and Allied Technologies 2019"
 collection: teaching
 type: "Summer School"
 permalink: /teaching/eegss
 venue: "SBILab, IIITD"
-year: 2019
 location: "New Delhi, India"
 ---
 SBILab at IIITD organized a 5-day intensive summer school on EEG analysis that hosted 50+ participantsand had 10 invited talks from the experts in the area